Modern Slavery Statement

 Measuring effectiveness

-Our Senior Management Team considers the effectiveness of our measures for ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains and reports to the Board of Trustees of Victim Support accordingly.
+Our Senior Leadership Team considers the effectiveness of our measures for ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains and reports to the Board of Trustees of Victim Support accordingly.

 Modern Slavery monitoring and vigilance is an agenda item at all relevant contract management review meetings.
 This in turn, allows for formal reporting of any issues or concerns, to senior management of our organisation.